el3um4s/strani-anelli-blog/_posts/2022/2022-01-12-how-to-create-responsive-data-tables-with-css-grid/2022-01-12-how-to-create-responsive-data-tables-with-css-grid.md

 {% include picture img="table-03.webp" ext="jpg" alt="" %}

-One thing I don't like: the columns are all the same size.
+There's a thing I don't like: the columns are all the same size.
 It makes more sense to make some columns smaller and leave the one with the article title larger.
 To do this I use the `width` property of each `label`:

 <script src="https://gist.github.com/el3um4s/8e41c0bf61b4e009da0c8f6450dfe84f.js"></script>

-Now the table is a little prettier
+Now the table is a little prettier.

 {% include picture img="table-04.webp" ext="jpg" alt="" %}